andrewfishersb/yahoogle-answers/README.md

   * _HTML_
   * _CSS_

-## Future Ideas
+## Known Bugs

-  * _stop user from re adding a favorite question alert button that prevents the change_
-  * _change button after pressing like_
-   *  _and maybe make it remove from favorites_
-  * _admin page that submitted answers are sent for approval_
-  * _report abuse page that send the comment or question to the admin page to delete_
+* _When the user clicks the favorite button then goes to another page, when come back it doesn't say un-favorite and thus the user can add that question to their favorites again.
+Any advice?_
 ### License

 *GPL*
-known bug click the favorite button then go to another page, when come back it doesnt say un-favorite and thus can add again.
-Any advice?

 Copyright (c) 2016 **_Andrew Fisher_**